-IFTI NASIM (1996): Born in Pakistan, he wrote Narman, an award-winning book of Urdu poetry said to be the first direct statement of gay longings and desires ever to appear in that language.
+IFTI NASIM (1996, now deceased): Born in 1946 in what is now Faisalabad, Pakistan, he wrote Narman, an award-winning book of Urdu poetry said to be the first direct statement of gay longings and desires ever to appear in that language.
 Its courageous publication met with revilement but critical acclaim and inspired other Pakistani poets.
-He co-founded Sangat/Chicago and has been president of the South Asian Performing Arts Council of America.
+He came to this country in 1971, co-founded Sangat/Chicago, and was president of the South Asian Performing Arts Council of America.
+He died in Chicago on July 22, 2011.